Holy Bible

 Methods of Translation

 1. Literal translation.
 Attempts to keep the exact words and phrases of the original.
 It is faithful to the original text, but sometimes hard to understand.
 Keeps a constant historical distance.
-Examples: King James, New American Standard.
+Examples: King James Version (KJV), New American Standard Bible (NASB).

-2. Dynamic equivalent translation.
+2. Dynamic equivalent (thought for thought) translation.
 Attempts to keep a constant historical distance with regard to history and facts, but updates the writing style and grammar.
-Example: New International Version (NIV), New English Bible.
+Examples: New International Version (NIV), Revised English Bible (REB).

 Types of Bibles